ECE2035/ece2035vscode/ece2035/README.md

-# ECE 2035 Class Tool
+# RISC-V Emulator for Coding, Testing, Debugging, and Measuring Performance.

-## RISC-V Emulator for Test, Debug, and Measuring Performance.
+## ECE 2035 Class Tool

 ## THIS TOOL IS STILL IN DEVELOPMENT - DO NOT USE UNLESS INSTRUCTED TO DO SO

-### Version Alpha 1.1.12
+### Version Alpha 1.1.13

 Features
 * RISC-V Emulator (RV32IM instruction set)